 If you want to share some of your notes with the world, Obsidian Publish is the tool for the job.
 It lets you pick and choose notes from your vault and turn them into a public website, a personal wiki, or a "digital garden."
 It's a dead-simple way to get your ideas online without messing around with web hosting.

-It comes with some nice touches, like support for custom domains, a navigable graph view for your visitors, and the ability to password-protect your site.
+It comes with some nice touches, like support for custom domains, a navigable graph view for your visitors, full text search, and a customizable theme.

 -